East–West Schism: Fourth Crusade (1204) and other military conflicts

-In the course of the Fourth Crusade of 1202–1204 Latin crusaders and Venetian merchants sacked Constantinople itself (1204), looting the Church of Holy Wisdom and various other Orthodox holy sites, and converting them to Latin Catholic worship.
+Motivated in part by lingering resentment over the massacre of the Latins in Constantinople 22 years earlier, ill-fated dynamics in the organization of the crusade (originally intended to recapture Jerusalem), and Alexios Angelos' request that his father's rule be reestablished in Constantinople, the fourth crusader army arrived in Constantinople in April of 1203.
+Latin crusaders and Venetian merchants sacked Constantinople itself (1204), looting the Church of Holy Wisdom and various other Orthodox holy sites, and converting them to Latin Catholic worship.
 The Norman Crusaders also destroyed the Imperial Library of Constantinople.

 Various holy artifacts from these Orthodox holy places were taken to the West.
 The crusaders also appointed a Latin Patriarch of Constantinople.
-The conquest of Constantinople and the final treaty established the Latin Empire of the East and the Latin Patriarch of Constantinople (with various other Crusader states).
+The conquest of Constantinople and the final treaty established the Latin Empire of the East and the Latin Patriarch of Constantinople, with various other Crusader states.
 Later some religious artifacts were sold in Europe to finance or fund the Latin Empire in Byzantium – as when Emperor Baldwin II of Constantinople (r.
 1228–1261) sold the relic of the Crown of Thorns while in France trying to raise new funds to maintain his hold on Byzantium.

-In 1261 the Byzantine emperor, Michael VIII Palaiologos brought the Latin Empire to an end.
+In 1261, the Byzantine emperor, Michael VIII Palaiologos brought the Latin Empire to an end.
 However, the Western attack on the heart of the Byzantine Empire is seen as a factor that led eventually to its conquest by Ottoman Muslims in the 15th century.
-Many scholars believe that the 1204 sacking of Constantinople contributed more to the schism than the events of 1054.
+Some scholars believe that the 1204 sacking of Constantinople contributed more to the schism than the events of 1054.

 In northern Europe, the Teutonic Knights, after their 12th- and 13th-century successes in the Northern Crusades, attempted (1240) to conquer the Eastern Orthodox Russian Republics of Pskov and Novgorod, an enterprise somewhat endorsed by Pope Gregory IX (r.
 1227–1241).
 One of the major defeats the Teutonic Knights suffered was the Battle of the Ice in 1242.
 Catholic Sweden also undertook several campaigns against Orthodox Novgorod.
 There were also conflicts between Catholic Poland and Orthodox Russia, which helped solidify the schism between East and West.